bluerobotics/ardusub-zola/development/bootstrap/index.md

 ## Updating

-It is [not yet possible to (nicely) update bootstrap through the BlueOS interface](https://github.com/bluerobotics/BlueOS/issues/1510).
-The [BlueOS Version](../../advanced-usage#blueos-version) chooser only updates the [BlueOS-core](../core) image.

 BlueOS-bootstrap versions are built at the same time as BlueOS-core versions, and they get bundled together in the Raspberry Pi images that can be flashed onto an SD card to install BlueOS onto it.
-Updating BlueOS-bootstrap without flashing an SD card is currently only possible through the [Terminal](../../advanced-usage#terminal):
+For official BlueOS releases it is possible to update the BlueOS-bootstrap image to match the BlueOS release through the [BlueOS Version](../../advanced-usage#blueos-version) chooser, and is the recommended process.

+Manually updating to a non-matched and/or custom bootstrap image requires using the [Terminal](../../advanced-usage#terminal):

 ```sh
 # drop down from blueos-core into the underlying operating system: